kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

        class Node; // Forward feference.

-       class Node { // The tree node class.
+       class Node {
           /*
-          Note: Since Node depends on both of tree234's template parameters, on both Key and Value, we can make it a nested class.
-Had it depended on only one template parameter, it could not be a nested class.
+          Note: Node depends on both of tree234's template parameters, Key and Value, so we can make it a nested class.
           */
           private:
           friend class tree234<Key, Value>;